 I’ve got another chaos theory roundup for you because the future keeps futuring faster than I can blog about it.
-Not every new little robot gets its own post, but some deserve our attention anyway.
+Hope you enjoy.

 The Robotic Bat

 I’m in the bat fan club.
-They hoover up insects, fly like fighter pilots despite being visually blind, and couldn’t be cuter.
+They hoover up insects, fly like fighter pilots with only sonar to see by, and couldn’t be cuter.

 But as will eventually happen with every form of living species, scientists have created the robot equivalent.
 Caltech has a new robotic bat that can mimic bat flight, and it’s pretty impressive.